Wealden Line

 The Wealden Line is a partly abandoned double track railway line in East Sussex and Kent that connected Lewes with Tunbridge Wells, a distance of 25+1/4 mi.
 The line takes its name from the Weald, the hilly landscape the lies between the North and South Downs.

-The line is essentially composed of three sections: in the south, from Lewes to Uckfield closed on 4 May 1969; in the north, from Eridge to Tunbridge Wells West closed on 6 July 1985; in between, from Uckfield to Eridge remains open as part of the Oxted Line.
+The line is essentially composed of three sections: in the south, from Lewes to Uckfield closed on 4 May 1969; from Uckfield to Eridge remains open as part of the Oxted Line from Eridge to Tunbridge Wells Central closed on 8 July 1985;